Skip to content

 Does Length of Sauna Use Make a Big Difference?

-In all, cumulative sauna use among a weekly basis is the most important.
-It is important to center your sauna use around your schedule.
 Some people truly do love to sauna every single day, in this case it would be recommended to do shorter sessions.
 If you're someone who wants to aim for around 60 minutes of sauna use per week with only 1 or 2 sessions, you will need to prepare your body, give cooldown breaks and properly hydrate.

 Older Post